 Ashley Obscura is a Canadian-Mexican writer, publisher, and editor.
 Obscura's poetry is concerned with the intersection of the written word with digital platforms, and with using her poetry to acknowledge and explore life in a post-digital age.
-She is the author of the poetry collections Ambient Technology (2018) and I Am Here (2014) and many digital poetry projects, including Museum of Symmetry (National Film Board of Canada, 2018).
+She is the author of the poetry collections Ambient Technology (2018) and I Am Here (2014) and many digital poetry projects, including Songs of the Lost (Manchester International Festival, 2019) and Museum of Symmetry (National Film Board of Canada, 2018).
 Obscura has been anthologized as one of Canada’s 30 Under 30 poets (With/Words Press, 2017).
 Her poetry has also been anthologized in the United States and has been translated and published in Spain, Mexico, Argentina, Peru, and Romania.
 The founder and managing editor of Metatron Press, Obscura currently lives in Montreal, Quebec.
-She holds a Bachelor of Arts in Creative Writing and Professional Writing and currently works as a publisher, editor, writer, workshop instructor, public speaker, and project manager.
+She holds a Bachelor of Arts in Creative Writing and Professional Writing and currently works as a publisher, editor, and writer.

 I discovered my love of poetry in grade 10.
 I was lucky enough to have a lover of poetry as an English teacher and to go to a high school that offered a Creative Writing class.
 I remember one of my first poetry classes was devoted to dissecting the meaning of e. e. cummings’ poem “since feeling is first.”
 I talked the whole class and was fascinated by the realm of metaphor expressed in the poem.
 This excited me very much.
 Poetry seemed, to me, to be some sort of puzzle similar to math, but composed of words, sentiment, and feeling.

 will never wholly kiss you;